2Lazy2BeOriginal/SimulateMathConstants/Approximating e using probability.md

 Notice the parallel with the limit definition of $e$

-$$ \lim_{n\to\infty}\left(1 + \frac{1}{n}\right)^n$$
+$$\lim_{n\to\infty}\left(1 + \frac{1}{n}\right)^n$$
 It differs by a minus sign and so we take the reciprocal of e provided that the probabilities are sufficiently low.

 ## Some technicalities

 You may have noticed that the deck of cards and jacket examples are not independent.
-However the chances of reselecting the same sample is essentially zero.
+However we can treat it as independent since the chances of reselecting the same sample is essentially zero.
 (Think of picking a random person in a lecture hall blindfolded and doing it again.
 The chances they are same person is astronomically low that it basically doesn't change anything)

 The *real* answer is to use derangements.
 Which is a way to count the ways to randomly permute a collection of objects such that **none** of the objects were in the original position.